Buryats: Subgroups

-According to the Buryat creation myth, there were 11 Buryat tribes or clans.
-According to the myth, all 11 tribes are descendants of a man and a mysterious but beautiful creature that turns into a swan during the day and a woman during the night.
-After the two married, the man asked her to give him her wings so that she would not turn into a swan anymore.
-However, it is said that after some time the woman asked for her wings back and flew away never to return.
-Today there are a number of different Buryat tribes, or clans.
+According to the Buryat creation myth, there were originally eleven Buryat tribes, or clans.
+The myth relates that all eleven are descended from a man and a mysterious, beautiful being who took the form of a swan by day and a woman by night.
+After the two were married, the man asked her to give him her wings so that she could no longer become a swan.
+It is said, however, that after some time the woman begged for the return of her wings and, upon receiving them, flew away, never to return.
+Today, a number of distinct Buryat tribes, or clans, still exist.